 On a parchment paper or Silpat lined or non-stick cookie sheet (don’t use grease or spray), place the cookie dough mounds.

 Bake at 375 degrees for 8 minutes, then without opening oven or tampering with cookie sheet, reduce heat to 325 degrees and bake for another 8-10 minutes or until cookies appear set but still slightly moist in the center.
+If you have a convection oven, bake at 400 for about 8 minutes then reduce heat to 330 and bake for another 10 minutes or until the cookies have little cracks on the top.

 Let cookies cool on rack for about 5 minutes, then transfer to a rack to cool and set.